 In the past we have shown you how to make a bootable Windows 7 flash drive using Microsoft’s Windows 7 USB/DVD Download Tool.
 We are going to use the same exact tool to create a bootable Windows 8 flash drive instead.
+Here is how to create a bootable Windows 8 USB drive.

 Before we begin we need to cover some of the necessary prerequisites.